-Given recent incidents involving old cast iron distribution pipeline failures, the odds are growing that some form of pipeline safety legislation could emerge from Congress later this year, some industry sources told NGI Monday.
-Following the Allentown tragedy last week (see related story), the Pennsylvania State Senate is also looking into ways to improve pipeline safety as Marcellus Shale development within the state continues to ramp up.
+Given recent incidents involving old cast iron distribution pipeline failures, the odds are growing that some form of pipeline safety legislation could emerge from Congress later this year, some industry sources told NGI last week.
+Following the Allentown tragedy earlier this month (see related story), the Pennsylvania State Senate is also looking into ways to improve pipeline safety as Marcellus Shale development within the state continues to ramp up.

 What the national legislation will be, and when, are still far from certain, but a bill (S 275) introduced early in February in the U.S. Senate by Sens.
 Frank Lautenberg (D-NJ) and Jay Rockefeller (D-VA) is the clear front-runner, sources said.

 The spotlight on pipeline safety has never been brighter following a string of pipeline incidents over the past year, which claimed the lives of 13 people.
-Last September an explosion of a Pacific Gas & Electric pipeline killed eight people and destroyed 35 homes in San Bruno, CA (see Daily GPI, Nov.
-2, 2010; Sept.
-13, 2010).
-Last week five people were killed in the explosion of an underground gas line in Allentown, PA, owned by utility UGI Corp. (see Daily GPI, Feb.
-14; Feb.
-11).
-Also last week a segment of the 36-inch diameter Tennessee Gas Pipeline, owned and operated by El Paso Corp., exploded and caused a fire near Dungannon, OH.
-No injuries were reported (see Daily GPI, Feb.
+Last September an explosion of a Pacific Gas & Electric pipeline killed eight people and destroyed 35 homes in San Bruno, CA (see NGI, Sept.
+20, 2010).
+Earlier this month five people were killed in the explosion of an underground gas line in Allentown, PA, owned by utility UGI Corp. (see NGI, Feb.
 14).
+That same week a segment of the 36-inch diameter Tennessee Gas Pipeline, owned and operated by El Paso Corp., exploded and caused a fire near Dungannon, OH.
+No injuries were reported.

 The overall age of the U.S. natural gas pipeline infrastructure is of growing concern among some sectors, although various industry sources for the interstate transmission pipeline industry downplay the threat.

-The last time significant pipeline safety legislation was enacted was following two deadly pipeline blasts in two years (see Daily GPI, Nov.
+The last time significant pipeline safety legislation was enacted was following two deadly pipeline blasts in two years (see NGI, Nov.
 18, 2002).
-A bill was introduced by the Clinton administration in April 2000 (see Daily GPI, April 14, 2000), following calls for action after the explosion of a gasoline pipeline in Bellingham, WA, killed three people in 1999.
+A bill was introduced by the Clinton administration in April 2000 (see NGI, April 17, 2000), following calls for action after the explosion of a gasoline pipeline in Bellingham, WA, killed three people in 1999.
 It got a boost from the August 2000 explosion of the El Paso Natural Gas mainline near Carlsbad, NM, which killed 12 members of two extended families (see Daily GPI, Aug.
 22, 2000).

 “Overall we don’t think age is a major factor in pipeline failure; it is more of an indicator,” said Carl Weimer, executive director of the Bellingham, WA-based Pipeline Safety Trust, which was formed by the courts in the wake of a 1999 gas pipeline rupture that killed three people in Bellingham.
 “Vintage [rather than old] is probably a better word, and if you do have vintage pipelines, then there are additional risks that an operator needs to pay attention to.”